BinaryAnalysisPlatform/bap-tutorial/README.md

    where `reaches(x,y)` is true if there exists a control flow graph with a path between `x` and `y`.

-To summarize, in order to prove that `f -> G not(g)` holds for the static model of our program, we need to prove that the following doesn't hold
+To summarize, to prove that `f -> G not(g)` holds for the static model of our program, we need to prove that the following doesn't hold

     f /\ g \/ calls(f,g) \/ ∃p∃q, sites(p,q)